 - Determine the length of unconsciousness.

 - Research if there was an alteration of alertness.

 - Classify the specifics of how the injury occurred.

-- Determine history of previous head injuries or concussion by interview with the patient and family.
+- Determine the history of previous head injuries or concussion by an interview with the patient and family.

 - Find about former alcohol use.

 - Thus, determine former vocational pursuits, positions, and durations.

 - Determine former leisure pursuits, to include hobbies, athletics, and other recreational pursuits.

 - As a result, if possible, obtain academic record and rule out pre existence of attentional deficit disorder or learning disabilities.

 - Determine social/legal history.